Bachelor of Arts in Africana Studies

 Transfer Student Roadmap (2 Year)

 For students with an AA-T in Social Justice Studies.
-This roadmap opens in a new tab.

 This degree program is an approved pathway (“similar” major) for students earning the ADT in Social Justice Studies